The Mongo DB Minefield

 Is this JavaScript's fault for having 2 nil / empty values?
 Yes.

-Is this MongoDB's fault for having terrible defaults?
+Is this also MongoDB's fault for having terrible defaults?
 Also yes.

 Thankfully you can fix this issue in your projects: